Estimate the cost of your projectEstimate

 Then you should consider upgrading the shower area to give it a clean and modern look.
 You also should re-caulk the bathtub.
 Installing a mirrored storage cabinet, replacing the faucet, a stainless-steel towel rack, hooks behind the bathroom door, and ensure there is enough natural light peering through the window are also value-adding renovations worth implementing.

 How much does a bathroom remodel cost?
-We can help you, try our free bathroom remodel estimator tool to figure it out!
+We can help you, try our free remodel estimator tool to figure it out!

 5. Depersonalising & Staging